Unity-Billal-mesloub/umd/README.md

 ### Influences

-The basic pattern for the UMD variations in this repository was derived from the approach [@kriskowal](https://github.com/kriskowal) used for the [Q promise library](https://github.com/kriskowal/q).
+The basic pattern for the UMD variations in this repository was derived from the approach [@kriskowal](https://github.com/Unity-Billal-mesloub) used for the [Q promise library](https://github.com/Unity-Billal-mesloub/q).

-Earlier UMD variations were also of influence, ranging from Kit-Cambridge's [UMD](https://gist.github.com/1251221), through to [patterns](https://github.com/addyosmani/jquery-plugin-patterns/issues/1) discussed by Addy Osmani, Thomas Davis and Ryan Florence and most recently the UMD patterns proposed by [James Burke](https://gist.github.com/1262861).
+Earlier UMD variations were also of influence, ranging from Kit-Cambridge's [UMD](https://gist.github.com/Unity-Billal-mesloub), through to [patterns](https://github.com/addyosmaatterns proposed by [James Burke](https://gist.github.com/Unity-Billal-mesloub).ni/jquery-plugin-patterns/issues/1) discussed by Addy Osmani, Thomas Davis and Ryan Florence and most recently the UMD p

 ### License